jliu0140/cse15l-lab-reports/report3/LabReport3.md

 written_2/travel_guides/berlitz2
 ```

-The `find` only found files and directories into one level of subdirectories since a maxdepth of 2 was used.
-Once it reaches depth 3, which would be in `OUP`, `berlitz1`, and `berlitz2`, it stops searching.
+The `find` only found files and directories into one level of subdirectories since a maxdepth of 2 (`written_2/*`) was used.
+Once it reaches depth 3, which would be in `written_2/non-fiction/OUP`, `written_2/travel_guides/berlitz1`, and `written_2/travel_guides/berlitz2`, it stops searching.
 This can be useful if you only need to find files within a certain depth and do not want to search every single subdirectory.
 Otherwise, the output may become clogged with unncessary files.

 Example 2:
 ```